pyrocko/pyrocko/doc/source/formats/index.rst

 * ``<gain>`` should be set to ``1``, use StationXML, SAC Pole-Zero, or RESP files for proper instrument response handling

-Use the library function :py:func:`pyrocko.model.load_stations` and :py:func:`pyrocko.model.dump_stations` to read and write basic station files.
+Use the library function :py:func:`pyrocko.model.station.load_stations` and :py:func:`pyrocko.model.station.dump_stations` to read and write basic station files.

 .. _basic-event-files: